My Dear Parishioners,

 WEDDING ANNIVERSARIES —

-If you were married in the month of November, please call Julie at the Rectory (715-985-2227) and let her know the number of years you have been married.
-Blessings will be given on December 27th and December 28th Masses.
+If you were married in the month of July, please call Julie at the Rectory (715-985-2227) and let her know the number of years you have been married.
+Blessings will be given on July 25th and July 26th Masses.

 ST. JOHN'S MASS TIMES